i-e-b/node-tree-surgeon/README.md

 #### Manipulation

+- [ ] Normalise -- removes any relationships or nodes that are not reachable from the root, but keeps node and relation indexes consistent.
 - [x] Prune -- remove subtrees by relationship kind.
 Kind can be a string, or a `where` predicate on the relationship (an object with exact value matches)
     - [x] pruneAfter -- remove subtrees by relationship kind, but keep the immediate children.
 Kind can be a string, or a `where` predicate
     - [x] pruneAllBut -- remove subtrees that **don't** match a set of kinds.
 Supports only array of string kinds.